It's 2020, Google is still the undisputed king of Search Engines. (92.95% worldwide market share as of November 2019.)

 - Find sites that have a specific keyword in their URL

 Google Advanced Search Operators

-Since you’re reading this, you probably know your way around Google already.
-That’s why we’ll start with the advanced.
+In this industry, we can safely assume that you probably know your way around Google already.
+That’s why we’ll start with the advanced operators.

 These operators help you navigate specific websites, or narrow your search in ways most laymen don’t need to do.

 You can do a general search and quickly check if your indexed pages match up with your own database.

 (If we use this for our own site, we see that roughly 1,490 results show up.)

 - Find internal duplicate content and other SEO errors.